-With the class F note proceeds, the reserve fund will be funded at €370 million (20% of the class A to E notes).
+With the class F note proceeds, the reserve fund was funded at €370 million (20% of the class A to E notes).

-The reserve fund will be fixed for the first three years of the transaction.
+The reserve fund is fixed for the first three years of the transaction.
 After this initial period it can start amortizing.
-Its minimum required level will be established at the minimum of:
+Its minimum required level is established at the minimum of: